Latest Update for RPVT

 - In case the tie is still not resolved, the number of attempts in which the candidate has passed the Senior Secondary (10+2) examination or its equivalent recognized examination.
 Preference will be given to the candidate who has passed the exam in lesser number of attempts.

 - If there is further tie, the candidate who has secured more marks in Secondary school examination or its equivalent recognized examination will be given preference

 Mode of Counselling: Online

-RPVT Counselling 2020 - The Central UG Admission Board, Rajasthan University of Veterinary and Animal Sciences, Bikaner is conducting the online RPVT 2020 counselling.
-Candidates who have qualified in the entrance exam will have to fill their choice of colleges in the order or preference followed by reporting, medical check up and seat allotment.
-Candidates may note that the university conducts five rounds of counselling (dates for the same has been released) for admission allotments of regular and payment state quota seats for B.V.Sc. & A.H. degree course programmes in permitted constituent and affiliated private veterinary colleges of the state.
+RPVT Counselling 2021 - The Central UG Admission Board, Rajasthan University of Veterinary and Animal Sciences, Bikaner will conduct the RPVT 2021 counselling in online mode.
+Candidates who will qualify for the entrance exam will have to fill their choice of colleges in the order or preference followed by reporting, medical check up and seat allotment.
+Candidates may note that the university conducts five rounds of counselling (dates for the same will be released) for admission allotments of regular and payment state quota seats for B.V.Sc. & A.H. degree course programmes in permitted constituent and affiliated private veterinary colleges of the state.

 The RPVT Counselling will consist of the following stages

 - Filling up of the online choices of colleges and seat type (Regular and Payment)